cooperative-computing-lab/cctools/doc/man/md/maker_wq.md

 - **-port port** Specify the port on which to create the Work Queue
 - **-fa fast_abort** Specify a fast abort multiplier
-- **-N project** Specify a project name for utilizing shared workers
+- **-M project** Specify a project name for utilizing shared workers

 ## EXIT STATUS